The Nanticoke Historic Preservation Alliance welcomes you to the

 There is much here to learn about and see.
 So please stay awhile, explore our pages and get to know us!

 The “old brick house” at Chicone, known as Handsell, located in the Indiantown north of Vienna, Dorchester County, Maryland, was purchased by the Nanticoke Historic Preservation Alliance with a Preservation Easement from the Maryland Historic Trust.
-Listed on the National Register of Historic Places in 2008, the site will be used to interpret the native American contact period with the English, the slave and later African American story and the life of all those who lived at Handsell.
+Listed on the National Register of Historic Places in 2008, the site will be used to interpret the Native People’s contact period with the English, the slave and later African American story and the life of all those who lived at Handsell.

-Other NEWS about Handsell:
+NEWS about Handsell:

 We are now offering Guide by Cell Audio Tours of the Handsell Historic Site to enhance the visitor’s experience.
 You may also dial this number from your cell phone from anywhere to learn more about this important National Register of Historic Places listed site.